 That covered, if you are wondering how you can improve the strength, then it’s a vast topic, but here are some basic rules to follow.

-- Connect to a 5 GHz access point as it offers the best strength.
+- Connect to a 5 GHz access point, as it offers the strongest signal.

 - If your router doesn’t support 5 GHz mode, it is best to get a new one.
 Most of the modern routers support it.

-There is no silver bullet to get the best strength, but these should help.
-Ethernet always serves the purpose of getting you the best speed, but then it may not be possible to have it all the time.
-I hope the software in the post was able to help you figure out the Wi-Fi signal strength.
+There is no silver bullet for achieving peak strength, but these should help.
+Ethernet always aims to deliver the best speed, but it may not be available all the time.
+I hope the software in the post helped you determine the Wi-Fi signal strength.

 So this was how you can view the exact signal strength of a Wi-Fi connection.
 You can use the above methods to find the best spot in your home or office.
 Or these methods can be used to find out the best place to install a new Wi-Fi router.
 You can keep your computer static and move the router around and see how the signal changes.
-There are endless possibilities for how you want to use these methods for your rescue.
+There are endless possibilities for how you can use these methods in your rescue.

 TIP: Homedale for Windows lets you manage your WiFi strength.